5T33Z0/OC-Little-Translated/04_Fixing_Sleep_and_Wake_Issues/060D_Instant_Wake_Fix/README.md

 # 0D/6D Instant Wake Fix

 ## Description
-There are some components (often it's USB or LAN, etc.) which create conflicts between the sleep state values defined in their `_PRW` methods and macOS that cause the machine to instantly wake after attempting to enter sleep.
+There are some components (like USB, LAN, etc.) which can create conflicts between the sleep state values defined in their `_PRW` methods and macOS that cause the machine to instantly wake after attempting to enter sleep.
 This fix resolves this issue.

 ### Technical Backround
-In ACPI, there are GPE (General Purpose Events) which can be triggered by all sorts of things and events: Power Buttons, Sleep Buttons, Lids, etc. Every event has it's own number.
-Although these are not standardized, 06D is often used for LAN and USB.
-Devices contain `_PRW` methods which define their wake method by using packages which return 2 values if the corresponding event is triggered.
+The `DSDT` contains GPE (General Purpose Events) which can be triggered by all sorts of things and actions: pressing the Power/Sleep Button, opening/closing the Lid, etc. Each even has it's own number.
+Although these are not standardized, `06D` is often used for LAN and USB.

+Some devices contain the method `_PRW` (Power Resource for Wake) which defines their wake method by using packages which return 2 power resource values if the corresponding GPE is triggered.
 The `Return` value of `_PRW` is a packet consisting of 2 or more bytes:

 - The 1st byte of the `_PRW` packet is either `0D` or `6D`.
 Therefore, such patches are called `0D/6D Patches`.
 - The 2nd byte of `_PRW` packet is either `03` or `04`.
-But macOS expects a `0` here in order to not wake.
+But macOS expects `0` here in order to not wake.
 And that's what this patch does: it set's packet 2 to `0` if macOS is running – thus completing the `0D/6D Patch`.
 See the ACPI Specs for further details on `_PRW`.

 Different machines may define `_PRW` in different ways, so the contents and forms of their packets may also be diverse.
 The actual `0D/6D Patch` should be determined on a case-by-case basis by analyzing the `DSDT`.
 But I ~~expect~~ hope that subsequent releases of OpenCore will address this issue.